O-Tahmas/Poke-Schema/README.md

 ## Overview

-This project scrapes and stores Pokemon data in a PostgreSQL database.
-It includes data on generations, types, Pokemon, moves, and evolutions.
-The data is sourced from the PokeAPI and stored in a relational database for easy querying and analysis.
+This project is designed to scrape and store comprehensive Pokémon data in a PostgreSQL database.
+The data encompasses information on generations, types, individual Pokémon, moves, and evolutions.
+Data is stored in a relational database structured to at least the Boyce-Codd Normal Form (BCNF) level.
+This ensures optimal data integrity and querying efficiency, making the database robust and highly reliable for various applications.

 ## Prerequisites